reyestech/azure-kubernetes-hlab/README.md

 ---

 ## ✅ **Conclusion**
 This lab provides a **portable AKS foundation** with security, observability, and automation that runs in Azure and can be **migrated to a 3-node bare-metal cluster** to simulate a real datacenter infrastructure.
-It demonstrates the full lifecycle—**deploy → secure → observe → scale → recover**—while highlighting the design trade-offs an Azure Cloud/Security Architect considers.
+It demonstrates the whole lifecycle—**deploy → secure → observe → scale → recover**—while highlighting the design trade-offs an Azure Cloud/Security Architect considers.
 Because the repository includes **ready-to-run scripts and manifests**, learners can quickly reproduce the environment or evolve it into their own on-premises homelab.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/62155ae2-c00b-426a-852c-e291f24e7e11"